-Recent updates added the Share button, more tagging features, emoji icons to enhance chat, and a button for sorting your News Feed to get the stories you want.
+Recent updates added the Share button, more tagging features, and a button for sorting your News Feed to get the stories you want.
 Tagging features let you tag friends in any post, comment, or photo.
 Other minor tweaks brought bigger Like, Comment, and Share buttons below each post in your News Feed.

-Version 6.0 also gives some love to the iPad app.
-What was mostly an enlarged version of the iPhone app in earlier versions has now been redesigned with more thought toward how iPad users consume content.
-The main News Feed has more white space, less dividers, and standardized fonts that are more easily readable on the larger screen.
-The company takes into account the larger viewing area on the iPad, displaying stories in your News Feed with larger images and more text than you'll find in the iPhone version.
+The Facebook app takes into account the larger viewing area on the iPad, displaying stories in your News Feed with larger images and more text than you'll find in the iPhone version.
 What results is not a sea-change for iPad users, but simply a cleaner, more efficient use of space to take advantage of the larger iPad screen.

-Overall, the Facebook app offers a smooth experience for browsing the social-networking site on the go.
-With an intuitive interface; a sleeker, more efficient design that takes advantage of the larger screen on the iPad; the power to make free calls over Wi-Fi; and new chat tools to keep you connected while browsing, this is the best version of the app yet.
-If you have an iOS device and use Facebook, this update is a must-download.
+The Facebook app offers a smooth experience for browsing the social-networking site on the go.
+With an intuitive interface; a sleeker, more efficient design that takes advantage of the larger screen on the iPad; the power to make free calls over Wi-Fi and new ways to share photos, this is the best version of the app yet.

 With that said, Messages is now a separate app that's fine as a chat client, but not exactly convenient if you need to open a separate app to communicate.
 It also means that when you're done chatting, you'll need to reopen the Facebook app to continue browsing.